Happy New Year!

 I want to tell my cooking enthusiast friend what I just got.
 What should I say?

-Your KAN Core Chef Knife has the following main attributes:
+Your KAN Core Knife has the following main attributes:

 - Japanese VG-10 super steel core, clad with 66 layers of stainless steel

-- Ambidextrous handle made either ebony wood or G10 composite resin
+- Ambidextrous handle with ebony wood or G10 composite resin

 - We put a 15-degree, double-beveled edge on most of our knives (not on the steak, boning, or bread knives)